Al-Dawwara

 Al-Dawwara (الدوّارة) was a Palestinian Arab village in the Safad Subdistrict.
 It was depopulated during the 1948 War on May 25, 1948, by the Palmach's First Battalion of Operation Yiftach.
 It was located 27 km northeast of Safad, bordering three rivers that flowed into lake al-Hula: the al-Hasbani, Banyas, and Dan rivers.

 In 1945 the village had a population of 1,100 (this figure included 400 Jewish residents of the Kibbutzim ‘Amir and Sde Nehemia).

 History

+A Greek Diocletianic boundary stone associated with Paneas (Banias) records the village name ΔΗΡΑ (Dēra) among the rural localities of the northern Hula Valley in the late Roman period.
+Roy Marom has proposed identifying Dēra with al-Dawwāra, arguing that the Arabic toponym represents preservation through phonetic and semantic transformation from the late Roman name.
+The identification is supported primarily by the convergence of the epigraphic attestation with spatial placement within the Panias boundary-stone landscape, while the archaeological evidence is treated as contextual rather than independently decisive.

 British Mandate era

 According to the 1931 census of Palestine, one Christian lived there, and the remainder were Muslim.
 Most of the residents were farmers.

 In 1939 the Kibbutz ‘Amir was founded nearby, and Sde Nechemya in 1940.

 In the 1944/45 statistics Dawwara had population of 700 Muslims, where Arabs owned 2,753 dunams of land.
 Of this, they used 68 dunums to the growing of citrus fruits and bananas, 281 for cereals, 2,135 dunums for plantations and irrigable land, while 52 dunams was built-up (urban) area.

 The older parts of the village had narrow streets.
 Most of the houses were adobe, with a few of basalt.